dd9jn/rfc4880bis/crypto-refresh.md

 ### Algorithm-Specific Fields for ECDH encryption {#pkesk-ecdh}

-- MPI of an EC point representing an ephemeral public key.
+- MPI of an EC point representing an ephemeral public key, in the point format associated with the curve as specified in {{ec-curves}}.

 - A one-octet size, followed by a symmetric key encoded using the method described in {{ec-dh-algorithm-ecdh}}.